WebAssembly/spec/spectec/test-prose/TEST.md

   - the global type gt is valid.
   - globaltype is (mut t).
   - the expression expr is valid with the value type t.
-  - the expression expr is constant.
+  - expr is constant.

 Table_ok
 - the table (TABLE tabletype expr) is valid with the table type tabletype if:
   - the table type tt is valid.
   - tabletype is (lim rt).
   - the expression expr is valid with the value type rt.
-  - the expression expr is constant.
+  - expr is constant.

 Mem_ok
 - the memory (MEMORY memtype) is valid with the memory type memtype if:
-  - the memory type memtype is valid.
+  - memtype is valid.

 Tag_ok
 - the tag (TAG x) is valid with the memory type C.TYPES[x] if: